10XGenomics/enclone/README.md

 Each cell in a clonotype is typically represented by two or three chains.
 Such information can only be obtained from _single cell_ data!
 From such data, clonotypes can be computationally approximated, with high accuracy.
-The method we use for this is describe briefly in the online documentation for `enclone`, and will be described separately in more detail.
+The method we use for this is described briefly in the online documentation for `enclone`, and will be described separately in more detail.

 ___________________________________________________________________________________________________